Dichanthelium scabriusculum

 Dichanthelium scabriusculum common names tall swamp rosette-panicgrass, tall swamp panicgrass, rough panic-grass and panic grass, is a species of plant found in North America.
 It is listed as endangered in Connecticut, Maryland, and New York (state).
 It is listed as threatened in Massachusetts.

+D. scabriusculum has been observed growing in wet, lowland environments.
+This includes habitats such as streams, bogs, marshes, and swamps.